Unbiased Survey Questions for Market Research

 Q3.
 How often do you visit our library?

-The question doesn’t imply any hidden meaning of whether it is good or bad to visit the library.
+The question doesn’t imply any hidden meaning about whether it is good or bad to visit the library.
 It simply asks about the frequency of the visit.

 Unbiased survey questions are essential when you want to solicit honest responses from the target audience.
-As a survey designer, you should be careful to avoid any language that may be interpreted as biased by the respondents.
-Keep you question neutral, simple, and straightforward.
+As a survey designer, you should be careful to avoid using language that may be seen as biased by the people taking the survey.
+Keep your question neutral, simple, and straightforward.

 What’s the importance of unbiased questions?